 La Boca – the Mouth of the Riachuelo

-La Boca in English means “mouth.”
-The suburb sits on the banks of the Riachuelo river, a waterway so polluted that it was listed in the Blacksmith Institutes’ “Dirty Thirty”- a roll of the world’s most polluted places compiled in 2007.
+La Boca sits on the banks of the Riachuelo river, a waterway that is so polluted it was listed in the Blacksmith Institutes’ “Dirty Thirty”- a roll of the world’s most polluted places compiled in 2007.
 Although I couldn’t find a reference for the claim, our guide told us that the water is so polluted it is no longer classified as water, but as a toxic substance.
-The Riachuelo has been a dumping ground for the city since the 1600’s, with various industries building factories on its banks and releasing waste directly into the waterway.
+The Riachuelo has been a dumping ground for the city since the 1600s, with various industries building factories on its banks and releasing waste directly into the waterway.
 The polluted flow gives off a putrid odour and is blamed for many illnesses amongst the population that live by its side.
 Though the river is toxic and the housing situation no better than one hundred years before, there are two subjects of enormous local pride – tango and football (soccer).
-Both have local shrines, Caminito and La Bombonera, that are drawcards for tourists in this otherwise undesirable neighbourhood.
+Both have local shrines, Caminito and La Bombonera, which are drawcards for tourists in this otherwise undesirable neighbourhood.

 Tango originated in Buenos Aires in the late 19th century and is said to have emerged from the cultural crossroads of the lower class immigrants congregated in the conventillos of La Boca sharing their respective cultural and musical influences.
 Benito Quinquela Martin was close friends of musician and La Boca local Juan de Dios Filiberto who wrote a well-known tango in 1926 by the name of Caminito.
 Quinquela Martin named the street in his friend’s honour, and Caminito has become a centre for showcasing tango in its birthplace ever since.